-This week it’s been hard to avoid the delivery shenanigans suffered by Kentucky Fried Chicken.
-However, just in case you did miss it, with the allure of cheaper costs on the horizon, KFC decided to switch their long-standing delivery partner, and specialist food distributor Bidvest and move to DHL.
+A while ago a news story appeared about delivery shenanigans suffered by Kentucky Fried Chicken.
+Just in case you missed it, with the allure of cheaper costs on the horizon, KFC decided to switch their long-standing delivery partner, and specialist food distributor Bidvest and move to DHL.
 Now DHL may be a reputable courier company but they’re not as experienced in food delivery as Bidvest.
 I can understand the demands on the business the political climate has had over the past couple of years, and sometimes cutbacks need to be made.
 However, there is a huge risk involved in switching suppliers to save money, especially if you’re making the decision based on price alone.
 If your new partner doesn’t have all their ducks, or in this case, chickens in a row because they’re not experienced enough in a certain field, or the only way they can offer cheaper prices, is to supply an inferior product (more on that later) then you’re going to come unstuck.

 We, or rather a client of ours, recently experienced something similar.
 We quoted a large window display job for a well known high street fashion brand only to lose out on the work by a considerable margin to someone else.
 At the time, we mentioned to the customer that they might receive a substandard product because of how cheap the cost was.
 We couldn’t see how the graphics could be anything but substandard.
 We felt it was our duty, not out of spite at losing a job, but out of professional customer service, to let the customer know that, from our experience, what they received might leave them frowning rather than smiling.
 Low and behold, two weeks later we had a request from the fashion brand to produce the graphics for their flagship stores because the graphics they’d received were of a very poor quality.